RaffyRod/Cypress-API-Testing/README.md

 * After running a HTML report will be generated and saved at the  `cypress/reports` folder.

 ## Must Know

 * For API negative test cases was used `failOnStatusCode: false` , so it can continue and do the assertions.
-* It was implemented the ESlint linter to ensured the code ebst practices and performance.
+* It was implemented the ESlint linter to ensured the code best practices and performance.
+* It was commented only specific parts of the code, if someone reads teh entire code easily will understand it.
+* In order to locally run the Linter (ESlint) just type in the terminal `npm run lint` or to run and fix `npm run lint-fix`